ThinkbotsAreFree/logo.eno/README.md

 -- oldPond
 ```
-this code assigns an haiku to the variable `oldPond`.
+this code would assign an haiku to the variable `oldPond`.

 ## functions